 “He who overcomes.”
 What does it mean to overcome?
-It means that as the Spirit leads and enables us we are to bring Christ into everything in our Life is which He is not predominant.
+It means that as the Spirit leads and enables us, we are to bring Christ into everything in our lives in which He is not predominant.
 To not overcome is to persist in clinging to our adamic personality.
 All Christians are invited to become victorious saints; but I tell you, to be an overcoming saint requires more than a casual church membership!

 All I have said so far is understandable.
 Now we come to the part that troubles me.

 I liken it to a jigsaw puzzle.
-When you find the right piece, you do not have to force it in place.
+When you find the right piece, you don’t need to force it in place.
 It just fits perfectly.
 Did you every notice that?

 As I stated previously, I do not like engaging in novelties or special interpretations of the Scriptures.
-However, there is something here that needs to be made plain, I believe.
+However, I believe there is something here that needs to be made plain.

-I teach that there is the Church, the Body of Christ, the Royal Priesthood.
-These all are God’s elect.
-They will appear on the new earth as the new Jerusalem.
+I teach that there is the Church, the Body of Christ, the royal

 All of the creation moves by the power of God.
 All people will be raised from the dead by the power of God.
 All of the angelic creatures live by the power of God.

 The idea has crossed my mind that God, all through the history of man, has been stockpiling people in the spirit world.
-When He is satisfied with the people He has laid up (although I believe more will be born as the Kingdom expands), He will put each person in His Kingdom where he or she fits; although some have been wicked and will have to be incarcerated.
+When He is satisfied with the people He has laid up (although I believe more will be born as the Kingdom expands), He will put each person in His Kingdom where he or she fits, although some have been wicked and must be incarcerated.

 And so all Israel will be saved, as it is written: “The deliverer will come from Zion; he will turn godlessness away from Jacob.
 And this is my covenant with them when I take away their sins.”
 (Romans 11:26,27)